🔁 com.mojang Syncing

 com.mojang folder, providing you have linked it to bridge.

-Before you proceed, ensure you own and have installed Minecraft Bedrock on your Windows device.
+Before you proceed, ensure you own and have installed Minecraft Bedrock on your computer.
+This feature is not available on mobile devices.

 You can quickly access this by pressing